Course Search 2024-2025

 Artificial intelligence has critical ethical, psychological, and social implications.
 Applications abound for healthcare, security, e-government and the public sector, transportation, logistics, education-with new applications appearing all the time.
 A.I. technologies impact fairness and equity, job displacement, potential erroring and misuse by malevolent actors, privacy, and security.
 In this course we enter this new world, helping you to navigate the challenges.
 We'll learn about how A.I. works, explore applications, and apply ethics-from classical philosophical theories to modern ethics of technology-to these new concerns.
 We'll also ask if A.I. can ever achieve consciousness.

-Is 21st Century the New Rennaissance?
+Is 21st Century the New Renaissance?

 Instructor: Gorica Lalic